mcech99/CechKhatchatourianFinal/README.md

 The instructions are ADD, AND, CMPL, CMPZ, DIV, HALT, JMPZ, JUMP, LOD, MUL, NOP, NOT, STO, SUB.

 * HALT, NOT, NOP take no argument (although we pass 0 to `execute`) and the `Mode` should be null, since it is ignored.
-* CMPL, CMPZ use the argument as a dataMemory address, which is the DIRECT Mode.
+* CMPL, CMPZ use the argument as a dataMemory address, which is the DIRECT Mode and it is the value stored in dataMemory that is used in the instruction.
+* AND only uses IMMEDIATE and DIRECT Modes.
+The IMMEDIATE Mode is the one where the argument is the actual value used in the instruction.
+* STO only uses DIRECT and INDIRECT Modes.
+The INDIRECT Mode uses the argument as a dataMemory address _but_ the value at that address is then used as the dataMemory address for the instruction itself.
+STO is a mnemonic for "Store in memory" and it sets the dataMemory at the index in the instruction to the curretn value in the accumulator of the CPU
+* JUMP and JMPZ are jump instructions that change the `instructionPointer` and use the 3 Modes in slightly different ways as explained below.
+* The other 5 inststructions use all 3 modes as we will describe below when discussing ADD.